Leading zero: Occurrence

 A leading zero appears in roulette in the United States, where "00" is distinct from "0" (a wager on "0" will not win if the ball lands in "00", and vice versa).
 Sports where competitors are numbered follow this as well; a stock car numbered "07" would be considered distinct from one numbered "7".
 Benito Santiago, a Major League Baseball catcher who wore the number 09 for several years, is the only major professional sports league player to use a jersey number with a leading zero, not counting several who have worn the number 00 (he wore the extra zero to avoid complications with his catcher's pads, allowing the back strap to run between the numbers instead of over a single digit 9).
 Dennis Rodman had requested the number 01 when he joined the Chicago Bulls (as his usual number 10 had already been retired), but the National Basketball Association forbade it, and Rodman instead wore 91.

-In most countries other than the United States, numbers between 0 and 1, expressed as a decimal, include a zero before the decimal point (eg 0.64 or in many countries 0,64) while in the United States this zero is often omitted (.64).
+In most countries other than the United States, numbers between 0 and 1, expressed as a decimal, include a zero before the decimal point (e.g. 0.64 or in many countries 0,64) while in the United States this zero is often omitted.